yosang/doctors-appointment/readme.md

 A patient should have an appointment number with them, this is usually sent to them in as SMS once they book an appointment with the doctor.

-They enter their appointment number in the main page `http://localhost:8000/`, they are taken to the queue system.
+Once they enter their appointment number in the main page `http://localhost:8000/`, they are taken to the queue system.

 They take a ticket, and wait in the line.